 In order to help her father get his silver mine running, a burlesque queen returns home to Arizona and gets a job as an enterainer at a dude ranch and runs into a romantic mining engineer and a counterfeiter.

 Three merchant seamen fleeing the Japanese take refuge on a Pacific island, where they come across a doctor and his daughter who take care of the natives, a hostile tribe that wants to kill...
 See full summary »

 Christopher Powell is in Malaysia with his fiancée and her father, capturing wild animals.
 While out hunting, he is attacked by a tiger, and his native guides run away, leaving him for dead...
 See full summary »

 A young girl's parents are killed on a tropical island, and the girl is raised and protected by the jungle animals.
 When she is found, as a grown woman, she is taken back to the United ...
 See full summary »

-One of over 700 Paramount Productions, filmed between 1929 and 1949, which were sold to MCA/Universal in 1958 for television distribution, and have been owned and controlled by Universal ever since.
+One of over 700 Paramount productions, filmed between 1929-49, which were sold to MCA/Universal in 1958 for television distribution, and have been owned and controlled by Universal ever since.
 See more »

 1 of 1 people found this review helpful.

 Was this review helpful to you?